View on GitHub

 # repositories = ["all"] # "all" matches all repositories

-# enable_execution_phase1_to_phase2 = false # set to true to make draft PRs ready
+# enable_execution_phase1_to_phase2 = false # Set to true to make draft PRs ready

 # [[rulesets]]